m-razali/sar-index-model/README.md

 This tool uses Sentinel-1 RTC data which can be downloaded from ESA Copernicus.

-This tool was developed by Mulkal, S.T., M.Sc.
+Developed by Mulkal, S.T., M.Sc.
 Mining EngineeringDepartment.
 Syiah Kuala University Banda Aceh